samleecodes/youtube-party/README.md

 ![Screenshot of an active session](assets/player.png)

 Any actions (Play/Pause/Seek) by party members will be replicated for every other member.
 The Room ID will be displayed in the overlay UI and can be copied and sent to others.
 Additionally, there is a field in the overlay UI that can be used to change the current video.

+## Development Progress

+The high-level architecture of the system is mostly complete.
+What's left to do is to stomp some bugs and implement QoL and convenience features.
+Including but not limited to:

+- Paste URLs as well as video IDs
+- Sharable party links
+- Notifications
+- Desync check
+- Browse videos in-app
+- Chat
+- Discord integration

+An effort to document and refactor some aspects of the codebase is also incoming.

+From the perspective of the developer, I am not a 100% sure as to what the endgoal with this app is, but we'll see. :)